 The most common standards followed in India today are typically European (EN).
 European Standards for architectural hardware are split into individual categories for product type consisting of a numerical coding system where each digit refers to a particular feature of the product measured against the standard’s performance requirements.

 When specifying architectural hardware for an opening, it is critical that all findings are closely observed to ensure each product is fit for purpose.
-For example, BS EN 1154 Controlled Door Closing Devices features a 6 digit coding system which provides details on product types, classification by use, test cycles, door mass, corrosion resistance, as well as definitions, product performance requirements, test apparatus, test methods and marking of products (Ref.
+For example, BS EN 1154 Controlled Door Closing Devices features a 6-digit coding system that provides details on product types, classification by use, test cycles, door mass, and corrosion resistance, as well as definitions, product performance requirements, test apparatus, test methods and marking of products (Ref.
 Table 1).